-Valletta’s main entrance, City Gate, and the area just inside it have just received a very 21st-century facelift.
+Valletta’s main entrance, City Gate, and the area just inside it have received a very 21st-century facelift.
 Nothing 16th century has been destroyed; a rather scruffy bit of 1960s reconstruction has made way for a controversial but thoughtful redesign by contemporary architect Renzo Piano (creator of the London Shard).
 Nonetheless, Valletta remains fundamentally the Knights’ city.
-The layout is little changed and many of their buildings – the auberges where the Knights lived and worked in their eight langues (language groups; see page 120), the churches and fortifications, and the Grand Master’s Palace – are still standing.
+The layout is little changed and many of their buildings – the auberges where the Knights lived and worked in their eight langues, the churches and fortifications, and the Grand Master’s Palace – are still standing.

 The grid layout makes the city easy to navigate and offers glimpses of bright blue water at many crossroads.
 The warm limestone of the old buildings is set off by painted wooden gallariji (closed balconies) that overhang the narrow streets.
 Much of Valletta is pedestrianised and even some of the shabbier streets towards the edge of town have real charm.

 Republic Street (Triq Ir-Repubblika) runs right down the middle from City Gate at the landward end to Fort St Elmo on the seaward tip.
 It passes along the brow of the rock (Mount Sceberras/Sciberras) on which the city is built, making it the easiest route to walk, free from the dipping and rising of the streets on the hill’s slopes.
 Republic Street is also the busiest and when a large cruise ship pours out 1,000 people you may want to escape to a parallel street (a mere 10m or so either side).
 The hordes rarely venture beyond the main drag.